Speicherstadt

 HIGHLIGHTS

-Customs history from antiquity to the present is gathered in the old customs office “Kornhausbrücke”: Documents, smuggling hiding places, uniforms and relics from the offices of days gone by.
-Even a disused customs cruiser is on display.
-Around 2,000 exhibits ranging from A for agricultural duties to Z for customs seals convey living customs history of the present on 800 square metres.
+In the old customs office “Kornhausbrücke” customs history from ancient times to the present is gathered: Documents, smuggling hiding places, uniforms and relics from the offices of days gone by.
+Even a disused customs cruiser can be seen.
+Around 2,000 exhibits ranging from A for agricultural duties to Z for customs seals convey lively contemporary customs history on 800 square meters.

-Alter Wandrahm 16 .
-20457 Hamburg
+Alter Wandrahm 16 20457 Hamburg

 www.museum.zoll.de